US releases Saudi Guantanamo convict

-US releases Saudi Guantanamo Bay prisoner al-Darbi
+US releases Saudi Guantanamo Bay prisoner Ahmed al-Darbi

 A Saudi man held at the US military prison at Guantanamo Bay who pleaded guilty to war crimes has been transferred back to Saudi Arabia.

-Ahmed al-Darbi, who pleaded guilty in 2014 to the 2002 bomb attack on an oil tanker in the waters off Yemen, has been released from detention.
+Ahmed al-Darbi pleaded guilty in 2014 to the 2002 bomb attack on an oil tanker in the waters off Yemen.

 The transfer was announced by the Pentagon in a statement on Wednesday.

-It is the first time under US President Donald Trump that a detainee has left the military prison.
+It is the first time under Donald Trump's presidency that a detainee has left the military prison at Guantanamo Bay, and leaves 40 prisoners there.

 Darbi's transfer was cleared after he met the terms of an agreement following his prior admission to guilt, the Pentagon statement said.

-Under the plea deal, Darbi agreed to not sue the US over his capture and the conditions of his confinement.
+Under the plea deal, Darbi agreed not to sue the US over his capture and the conditions of his confinement.

+He had previously alleged that he was subjected to waterboarding among other forms of torture while in US custody, the Associated Press news agency reported in 2014.

 The US "co-ordinated with the government of the Kingdom of Saudi Arabia to ensure the transfer took place in accordance with established standards for security and humane treatment," the Pentagon added.

-Darbi was sentenced by US military judges to 13 years detention at the controversial Guantanamo Bay camp last year after he was found guilty of terrorism.
+Last year, US military judges sentenced Darbi to 13 years' detention at the controversial Guantanamo Bay camp after he was found guilty of terrorism.

 After waiving his right to appeal, he will now serve the remainder of his sentence in Saudi Arabia.